Pumphrey Law

 - Up to 30 years of probation

 Under the Florida Criminal Punishment Code, both manslaughter with a weapon and manslaughter with a firearm are assigned as Level 8 offenses.
 If there are no grounds for a downward departure sentence, then the required sentence a judge must give a person convicted of manslaughter with a weapon is a minimum sentence of 10 1/3 years in prison.
 If the person is convicted of manslaughter with a firearm, then the required sentence a judge must give a person is a minimum of 11 ½ years in prison.
-A judge can also still sentence the defendant to the maximum sentence of up to 30 years.
+A judge can also still sentence the defendant to a maximum sentence of up to 30 years.

 Vehicular Manslaughter vs. DUI Manslaughter